-This past Sunday, as we wondered where to stroll in Paris, the Tuileries Garden came as a good choice… Here is a short account of our 3 km ‘promenade’ with a few photos we took during the first afternoon of September.
+As we wondered where to stroll in Paris this past Sunday, the Tuileries Garden was a good choice… Here is a short account of our 3 km promenade across the Tuileries with a few photos we took during the first afternoon of September.

 Our beautiful promenade across the Tuileries

-We started our walk at métro station “Invalides” and crossed the splendid Alexandre III bridge with amazing views over the Eiffel Tower and the cruise liners (bateaux-mouches) on the Seine.
+We started our walk at métro station “Invalides”.
+We crossed the splendid Alexandre III bridge with fantastic views over the Eiffel Tower and the cruise liners (bateaux-mouches) on the Seine.
 Once in the Right Bank (Rive Droite), we turned right and followed the shady avenue “Cours de la Reine” to the direction of Place de la Concorde.

 From Place de la Concorde, we stepped inside the vast formal garden of the Tuileries and crossed it to reach the Louvre.
-Looking backwards, the Historical Axis was revealing itself as the most prestigious perspectives in the French capital.
+Looking back, the Historical Axis was revealing itself as the most prestigious perspective in the French capital.

-Walking from the Cour Napoléon to the Cour Carrée of the Louvre is always a tremendous experience where French History appears at every corners of the monument.
+Walking from the Cour Napoléon to the Cour Carrée of the Louvre is always a tremendous experience where French History appears at every corner of the monument.